Qatari royal family buys Italian fashion house Valentino

 Founded by designer Valentino Garavani, the Italian high-end fashion brand acquired global fame thanks to its trademark bright-red chiffon dresses, loved by princesses and Hollywood stars alike.

-Perella Weinberg Partners was the adviser for the Qataris, while Mediobanca (MDBI.MI) and UniCredit (CRDI.MI) advised Valentino.
+Perella Weinberg Partners was the adviser for the Qataris, while Mediobanca and UniCredit advised Valentino.

 Valentino is the latest Italian luxury brand to be bought by a foreign investor, a sign of the resilience of the sector even as Italy sinks into a deep recession.

-In December 2010, high-end menswear retailer Trinity Ltd (0891.HK) bought Italian menswear brand Cerruti for $70 million.
+In December 2010, high-end menswear retailer Trinity Ltd bought Italian menswear brand Cerruti for $70 million.

 In 2011, Dubai retailer Paris Group bought fashion house Gianfranco Ferre.

-The Qataris, who also own London's Harrods department store, have been one of the world's most active investors with assets ranging from stakes in German sports car maker Porsche (PSHG_p.DE) to shares in British bank Barclays (BARC.L).
+The Qataris, who also own London's Harrods department store, have been one of the world's most active investors with assets ranging from stakes in German sports car maker Porsche to shares in British bank Barclays.

-Permira took control of Valentino Fashion Group, which at the time included Valentino and German menswear brand Hugo Boss BOSS_n.DE, at a market peak in 2007 for 5.3 billion euros in one of the largest deals in Europe that year.
+Permira took control of Valentino Fashion Group, which at the time included Valentino and German menswear brand Hugo Boss, at a market peak in 2007 for 5.3 billion euros in one of the largest deals in Europe that year.

 In December 2009, hit by the financial crisis, Valentino had to restructure its debt and Permira, together with the Marzottos, placed Hugo Boss, which has a market capitalisation of around 5.4 billion euros, in a separate entity.